-The Boutique Design New York (BDNY) 2022 fair is bringing designers, architects, purchasing agents, hoteliers, business owners and developers to meet with interior design manufacturers.
+The Boutique Design New York (BDNY) 2023 fair brings designers, architects, purchasing agents, hoteliers, business owners, and developers to meet with interior design manufacturers.

 1. More space devoted to product demos and displays

 According to the Center for Exhibition Industry Research (CEIR), attendees go to tradeshows for two reasons.
-Up to 98% go to shop for products and services, and 97% go to learn about new products, industry trends and competition.
+Up to 98% go shopping for products and services, and 97% go to learn about new products, industry trends, and competition.

 2. Conference rooms are growing in popularity